What to Expect on the Camino

 All of the major Camino routes are very well signposted.
 You’ll find concrete bollards, painted yellow arrows, and shell symbols embedded in sidewalks and walls.
 Generally, the tip of the shell indicates the direction of Santiago.

 Of course, you can get lost, particularly if you set out in the early morning dark or aren’t paying attention.
+And getting out of the larger cities can be tricky because the signs can get lost in all of the visual noise.
 But the alert pilgrim is unlikely to become profoundly lost.
 If you want backup, we recommend downloading a Camino app.
 There are several offering excellent maps that you can download for offline use.

 How Do I Get To and From the Camino?